Verifiable Encodings for Secure Homomorphic Analytics: VERITAS

 \subsection{Comparison With Prior Work}

-A direct performance comparison between \name and the related work is not straightforward due to (i)~the different models employed for verifying the integrity of homomorphic computations, (ii)~the related work's limitations regarding the homomorphic operations supported, and (iii)~the lack of implemented solutions.
-For instance, works using compression techniques, \ie~\cite{bois2021flexible, fiore2020boosting}, cannot evaluate rotation nor relinearization operations, and do not have any public implementation.
-Thus, they cannot be directly compared with \name on the use-cases of \S\ref{sec:eval}.
-Ganesh \etal's work~\cite{ganesh2021rinocchio} though promising has remained theoretical and does not have an implementation at the time of writing.
+A direct performance comparison between \name and the related work is not straightforward due to (i)~the different models employed for verifying the integrity of homomorphic computations, (ii)~the related work's limitations regarding the homomorphic operations supported (see Table~\ref{tab:rw}), and (iii)~the lack of implemented solutions.
+For instance, Fiore \etal~\cite{fiore2020boosting} cannot support the HE parameterization used in \S\ref{sec:eval} and Bois \etal~\cite{bois2021flexible} cannot evaluate rotation or relinearization operations; neither work has a public implementation.
+We implemented Rinocchio~\cite{ganesh2021rinocchio} and discovered that it can practically handle only arithmetic operations: To support the rounding operations required by modern HE schemes for tensoring and rotations (key-switching) (see \S\ref{sec:prelim:fhe}), Rinocchio requires emulating multiple rings which would significantly slow down its performance.
+Thus, we evaluate Rinocchio only on the federated learning use-case (\S\ref{sec:eval:fl}).
+Although it yields a succinct proof ($118$kB), Rinocchio is computationally more expensive than our solution ($23$s and $8$s for the Create and Verify phases resp. compared to $0.4$s and $0.7$s for \namecomma) -- and assuming the already expensive setup phase ($\sim$1h).
 Only the early work of Fiore \etal~\cite{fiore2014efficiently} has been officially implemented.
-As their work is limited to quadratic functions and cannot support rotations, we can only compare it with \name on the ride-hailing (\S\ref{sec:eval:rh}) and federated learning (\S\ref{sec:eval:fl}) use-cases.
-For a similar parameterization of the encryption, we estimate that their verification would take $180$ms for the ride-hailing (resp. $4.1$s for federated learning) while \name requires $50$ms with the best encoding (resp. $0.7$s for federated learning).
-Similarly, following Fiore \etal's evaluation, we estimate that the cloud ride-hailing evaluation would take $0.8$s (resp. $0.1$s for federated learning) which is very similar to \name ($0.5$s and $0.4$s, resp.).
-We stress again that none of the other use-cases evaluated in \S\ref{sec:eval} are efficiently achievable using prior work.
+As their work is limited to quadratic functions and cannot support rotations, we can compare it with \name only on the ride-hailing (\S\ref{sec:eval:rh}) and federated learning (\S\ref{sec:eval:fl}) use-cases.
+For a similar HE parameterization, we estimate that their verification would take $180$ms for the ride-hailing (resp. $4.1$s for federated learning), whereas \name requires $50$ms with the best encoding (resp. $0.7$s for federated learning).
+Similarly, following Fiore \etal's evaluation, the server's ride-hailing evaluation takes $0.8$s (resp. $0.1$s for federated learning), which is very similar to \name ($0.5$s and $0.4$s, resp.).
+We stress again that none of the other use-cases from \S\ref{sec:eval} can be efficiently achieved by using prior work.